bbhattarai127/flight-delay/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the University of Canberra & Binish License
 ```